 An inspection is not worth stressing about if handled properly

 By Joseph Marovitch

-You accepted an offer to sell your home.
-The offer has conditions which include inspection.
+A seller accepts an offer to sell their home.
+The offer has conditions that include an inspection.
 Many experienced individuals who have sold more than one home know the feeling that comes with the condition of inspection.

 Legitimate issues that can devalue the house are headaches you do not have to deal with unless you want to.
-Illegitimate issues can be easily detected by an experienced eye.
+An experienced eye can easily detect illegitimate issues.

 Should you have questions or comments, please refer to the comments section at the bottom of the page.
 As well, to view past articles, click here.

 Next article: Mental preparation to sell a house

 With interest rates in a holding pattern at 4.5% and inflation slowly reducing, there is an indication that the housing market is rebounding as buyer and seller confidence increases.